 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-You can download this month's picture book.
-Please note that this is a 700kb PDF file.
+Click above to view or download the current issue of the picture book!
+If a child has a video icon, you can click on his/her photo to watch the video.
+Please note that this is a 4MB PDF file.
 To view a PDF file you will need Adobe Acrobat Reader which is available free of charge at Adobe's Website.
 This may take a few minutes, but it is worth the wait!

 On this site, you will see many different faces of youth.
 The words next to their faces only tell a partial story.
 Their biography is not complete.
 Any young person's story is worthy of telling you, yet what you read here about them is just a few short sentences.